I remember the first time we met.

 Since that first day I laid eyes on this unique yet exquisitely designed hunk of metal, it has been my number one weapon in my fitness arsenal.
 It has completely changed the way I train and the way I approach my journey to a better body.

-Maybe you haven’t heard much about.
+Maybe you haven’t heard much about it.

 Perhaps its lack of sex appeal and exposure to the public eye hasn’t made the kettlebell the most popular tool in town.
 Unfortunately, many are often left stranded in the corner of the gym collecting dust.